 A Path Forward

-ASEAN brings together varied economic, political, and social systems.
-Singapore boasts the highest GDP per capita among the group’s members at nearly $65,000 based on 2018 World Bank figures; Myanmar’s is the lowest at less than $1,400.
-The members’ political systems include democracies, authoritarian states, and hybrids of both these categories.
+ASEAN brings together countries with significantly different economies and political systems.
+Singapore boasts the highest GDP per capita among the group’s members at more than $65,000 based on 2019 World Bank figures; Myanmar’s is the lowest at around $1,400.
+The members’ political systems include democracies, authoritarian states, and hybrid regimes.
 Demographics differ across the region, too, with many religious and ethnic groups represented.
 ASEAN’s geography includes archipelagos and continental land masses with low plains and mountainous terrain.

 Some experts have suggested that ASEAN reimagine its framework and decision-making practices.
-In 2012, CFR’s Kurlantzick recommended substantive changes for the organization to lead integration efforts in Asia, including strengthening its secretariat and empowering a high-profile secretary-general to speak on its behalf, abandoning consensus decision-making, and demonstrating that ASEAN can build its own free trade area.
-Others, such as CSIS’s Hiebert, see the organization taking on a coalition-of-the-willing format, in which some of the group’s members could decide to act on certain issues, such as joint maritime patrol initiatives, and others could join later.
+In 2012, CFR’s Kurlantzick recommended substantive changes to ASEAN that could help it lead economic and political integration efforts in Asia.
+These include strengthening its secretariat and empowering a high-profile secretary-general to speak on its behalf, abandoning consensus decision-making, and demonstrating that ASEAN can build its own free trade area.
+Others, such as CSIS’s Hiebert, see the organization thriving under a coalition-of-the-willing format, in which some of the group’s members could decide to act on certain issues, such as joint maritime patrol initiatives, and others could join later.

 Carlos Galina contributed to this report.